-TRP was explicitly developed to launch a “first-generation, minimal, workable, and pragmatic API specification for compliance with the FATF Travel Rule in a timely manner, that also minimizes fragmentation and maximises interoperability.”
+TRP is an open-sourced industry alliance network, explicitly developed to launch a “first-generation, minimal, workable, and pragmatic API specification for compliance with the FATF Travel Rule in a timely manner, that also minimizes fragmentation and maximises interoperability.”

 The protocol was developed as an industry initiative by Standard Chartered, ING, and BitGo, amongst others, to solve the technical aspect of the travel rule.
 Through welcoming open industry collaboration, the working group has since grown to encompass a large number of leading organizations from across the global Virtual Asset Industry and continues to welcome further organizations to join.

-TRP is a minimal API.
-Due to its simplicity, TRP API implementation can be completed rapidly and allows VASPs to integrate the API directly into existing systems.
+No. TRP is a minimal API.
+Due to its simplicity, TRP API implementation can be completed quickly and allows VASPs to integrate the API directly into existing systems.
 Several TRP Working Group members, including Notabene, have created implementations of the TRP API that can be utilized immediately.